NICOclub’s 240sx Convertible Project Car: “The Droptop From Hell”…

 We had purchased a zinc-plating kit from Eastwood.
 So, unable to lift anything, doped up on pain meds, I sat in a lawn chair in the shop and cleaned / plated every fastener that was to go back on the car.
 The zinc plating kit leaves a hard, chalky coating on the hardware, which I then polished, a bolt at a time, to a high luster, and ran a tap on the threads of each one to ensure perfect assembly.

 Remember those “bad” fasteners that found their way into a bag?
-All were replaced with appropriate graded fasteners from Ace Hardware.
+All were replaced with appropriate graded fasteners.
 There would be NO detail left unnoticed.
 Through this process, even though it was exhausting, I found myself feeling better and better, and recovering faster than anyone had planned.

 I had already placed an order for Carrillo forged rods, CP Racing forged 9.0:1 pistons, ARP studs, and Nissan OEM bearings, as well as a Toga high-volume oil pump (specially modified by Ivan at AMS for increased flow and pressure).
 Those items arrived just in time for the first phase of assembly.
 Jason went to work, measuring each component to ensure perfect balance.
 When one rod weighed in a tiny bit more than the other two, he brought it into spec.
 When the wrist pins mic’ed out with a tiny bit too much clearance, he sent them back for another set.
 Tolerances were measured fanatically, because as I was learning, details matter.